jpmedley/mdn-helper/README.md

 # mdn-helper
-Removes repetitive work of creating MDN boilerplate markup and text.
+Removes repetitive work of creating MDN markup and text.
+Much of the work of creating a new MDN reference page is in creating  boilerplate such as headings, specification tables, and standardized intro text.
+Once this is created API specific content must be added to the boilerplate.
+A significant portion of that content is duplicated between one or more pages of the API.

+This tool simplifies this process.
+First, it takes a command line indicating the interfaces and members to be created.
+It then prompts the answers to API specific content.
+It combines those answers with templates and writes nearly complete pages ready for pasting directly into the MDN page editor.

 The current version only handles JavaScript APIs.